Three Sisters Wilderness: Geology

 Many types of landforms make up the wilderness area, but the most common are volcanic features, the most notable being the Cascades which are stratovolcanoes having formed around 1.6 million years ago.
 Numerous cinder cones have formed on their flanks as well as many lava flows that contain hundreds of lava tubes.

 Topography

 The Three Sisters Wilderness ranges in elevation from 2000 to 10363 ft.
 The Three Sisters—North Sister at 10090 ft, Middle Sister at 10052 ft, and South Sister at 10363 ft — are found in the eastern portion of the Wilderness.
 Including Broken Top—just to the south at 9175 ft — there are 14 glaciers offering one of the best examples of the effects of glaciation in the Pacific Northwest.
 Collier Glacier, between North and Middle Sister, is the largest glacier in Oregon.
 The headwaters of the Wild and Scenic Whychus Creek (formerly Squaw Creek) emerge in the Wilderness.

+Climate

 Vegetation

 Forest cover in the Three Sisters Wilderness includes Douglas fir, Pacific silver fir, subalpine fir, mountain hemlock, western hemlock, lodgepole pine and ponderosa pine.
-A large area of the Wilderness above timberline contains alpine meadows.
+A large area of the wilderness above timberline contains alpine meadows.